Unusual and interesting toilets from all around the world.

 Fountain near SMOM in Rome, Italy.

-Since their loss of the island of Malta in 1798, their international status has been a bit vague.
 The order operated from Rhodes 1310-1523 and from Malta 1530-1798.
 Then Napoleon captured Malta in 1798 and France took over.

 They operated hospital trains in both World Wars.
 36 military aircraft were transferred from the Italian Airforce to SMOM in the peace treaty ending World War II.
 One is now in a museum, the other 35 of those have been retired, but the order still operates some aircraft bearing the military insignia of the military order.